 Ciabatta Bread is my second favorite bread after French Baguette.
 I guess it is because it reminds me of a French Baguette.
-Ciabatta bread is not Caribbean, and I am choosing to share the recipe because why I should not constraint myself from trying out international recipes when our cuisine is a blend of many other cuisines.
-So let’s dive into this wonderful Ciabatta Bread Machine Recipe.
+Ciabatta bread is not Caribbean, and I am choosing to share the recipe because I believe we should adventure a little bit into other cuisines.
+So let’s dive into this delicious Ciabatta Bread Machine Recipe.

 Ciabatta is an Italian white bread made from wheat flour, water, salt, and yeast.
 It originated or was created in the 1970s in Italy, in response to the popularity of French baguettes.
 It became very popular in the late 1990s across Europe and in the United States.
 The handmade Ciabatta is somewhat elongated, broad, flat and is baked in many variations.
 The bread machine Ciabatta bread is elongated but not so flat.
 It is somewhat hollow and crispy.